xtruder/kubenix/README.md

-**Kubenix 2.0 is in development, with much more features, better tests and better docs.
+**Kubenix 2.0 is in still work in progress, expect breaking changes**
-It will be merged into master in following weeks.
-For progress and features take a look here: https://github.com/xtruder/kubenix/issues/9**

 # KubeNix